ResearchComputing/Documentation/docs/petalibrary/biokem-facility.md

 chmod 2770 ${dir}
 ```

 If you would like to have a biokem-deposit directory added to your PetaLibrary allocation please have the allocation owner contact <rc-help@colorado.edu> with the name of the allocation.
+The recommended allocation size is 15 to 20 TB per active EM project that will be using the PetaLibrary allocation.